 The water level in the aquarium drops gradually due to evaporation.
-So, you may think, the addition of the lost water is the same as the water change.
+So, you may think that the addition of the lost water is the same as the water change.
 However, merely adding water is not enough to remove the wastes from your tank, so don’t skimp on the changes!

 Because by adding water, you are just diluting the wastes but not removing them.
 If you don’t remove debris through a water change, waste will continue to climb up and eventually affect the fish.

 A reduced water level is also a good indication that it’s time for a water change.
 When you see the water level has dropped, go ahead and use a gravel vacuum to clean out the substates and remove a bit more water.
 Then add fresh dechlorinated water (or distilled if possible) until it’s back at an acceptable height for proper fish health and happiness!

 Tips: When it comes time for your fish tank to be refilled, make sure you use a clean and safe water source.
 Age the water one day, and make sure the temperature and pH of the water are close to the ideal range for your fish.

 How Often To Change The Water In A Fish Tank Without A Filter

 Nitrates will climb up fast in fish tanks without filters because there are no ways to remove wastes out of the aquarium.
 As a rule of thumb, you should change 10-15% of the water daily in tanks having no filter.
 However, you can also check the nitrate increase rates and determine the water change frequency.